Ukiah & Solano Centers

-Ukiah crews work throughout Lake, Mendocino, and Sonoma counties on a variety of natural resource projects including trail and boardwalk construction, salmon habitat restoration, and stream-bank enhancement.
-The center also supports a Type II Initial Attack wildland firefighting crew in conjunction with the U.S. Forest Service.
+Ukiah crews work throughout Lake, Mendocino, Sonoma, and Marin counties on a variety of natural resource projects including trail construction, salmon habitat restoration, stream-bank enhancement, and a CAL FIRE partnered fire crew.

 2600 Old River Rd.